yulingtianxia/pbxprojHelper/README.md

 # pbxprojHelper

 pbxprojHelper lets you create and modify Xcode projects from Native UI App developed with Cocoa and Swift 3.
+You can also  use pbxproj as a command line tool in terminal.

 ![Main Window](images/MainWindow@2x.png)